tomique34/Thingsboard-Data-Generator/Device_profiles_templates/README.md

 7. **GPS_Tracker.json** - Location tracking device with GPS coordinates and status
 8. **Motion_Sensor.json** - Motion detection sensor with additional environmental metrics

+## New Features: Persistent Attributes and Metadata

+### Persistent Attributes
+Persistent attributes are now supported, allowing you to:
+- Define static or rarely changing device characteristics
+- Maintain consistent device-specific information across sessions
+- Store metadata that doesn't change with each telemetry update

+### Metadata Enhancements
+- Expanded metadata support for more detailed device profile description
+- Version tracking for device profile templates
+- Additional contextual information for better device management

 ## How to Use

 To import a device profile template: